Estimating and Simulating a Sird Model of Covid-19 for Many Countries, States, and Cities

 Date Written: May 2020

-We use data on deaths in New York City, Madrid, Stockholm, and other world cities as well as in various U.S. states and various countries and regions to estimate a standard epidemiological model of COVID-19.
+We use data on deaths in New York City, various U.S. states, and various countries around the world to estimate a standard epidemiological model of COVID-19.
 We allow for a time-varying contact rate in order to capture behavioral and policy-induced changes associated with social distancing.
 We simulate the model forward to consider possible futures for various countries, states, and cities, including the potential impact of herd immunity on re-opening.
-Our current baselinemortality rate (IFR) is assumed to be 1.0% but we recognize there is substantial uncertainty about this number.
-Our model fits the death data equally well with alternative mortality rates of 0.5% or 1.2%, so this parameter is unidentified in our data.
+Our current baseline mortality rate (IFR) is assumed to be 0.8% but we recognize there is substantial uncertainty about this number.
+Our model fits the death data equally well with alternative mortality rates of 0.3% or 1.0%, so this parameter is unidentified in our data.
 However, its value matters enormously for the extent to which various places can relax social distancing without spurring a resurgence of deaths.

 Suggested Citation: Suggested Citation